+Behavioral.
 RT data will be presented later.
-That the experimental subjects followed instructions is evidenced by the fact that only 1 subject in the first week had a target error (a "no" response) rate > 10%.
+That the experimental subjects followed instructions is evidenced by the fact that only one subject in the first week had a target error (a "no" response) rate > 10%.
 His ERP data were not used.
-Corrupted ERP files were later found in 1 other subject for Weeks 2 and 3.
+Corrupted ERP files were later found in one other subject for weeks 2 and 3.
 His RT data were used.
-Thus for ERP analysis, n = 13, 12, and 12 for the 3 weeks, respectively.
-The average target error rates for Weeks 1-3 on all remaining subjects were 6.8%, 2.0%, and 6.1%, respectively; these differences failed to reach significance in a 1 × 3 ANOVA.
+Thus for ERP analysis, n= 13,12, and 12 for the 3 weeks, respectively.
+The average target error rates for weeks 1-3 on all remaining subjects were 6.8%, 2.0%, and 6.1%, respectively; these differences failed to reach significance in a 1 x 3 ANOVA.
 Errors to probes would be truthful ("yes") responses; the proportions of these were low also in weeks 1-3: 0.8%, 1.3%, and 0.5%, respectively (no significant difference).
 Errors to irrelevants would be "yes" responses also.
-The rates in Weeks 1-3 were 0.3%, 0.1%, and 0.1%, respectively (no significant difference).
+The rates in weeks 1-3 were 0.3%, 0.1%, and 0.1%, respectively (no significant difference.).

-ERPs.
-Qualitative.
-Figure 4, first column, has the grand averages from the run of the first week in experimental subjects.
-This is the expected and usual result of running the one-probe paradigm in guilty subjects (as reported in Soskins et al., 2001, and papers cited there): The P300s of probe and target are similarly large and tower over the response to irrelevant at all sites.
-This is in contrast to the results with the six-probe paradigm (Figure 1), where there was a smaller difference between probe and irrelevant, mostly restricted to Pz.
-The next column of Figure 4 shows the grand average ERPs for the second week of the experimental run, that is, when the countermeasure was explicitly in effect.
+ERPs: Qualitative: Fig. 4, first column, has the grand averages from the run of the first week in experimental subjects:

+This is the expected and usual result of running the 1 probe paradigm in guilty subjects (as reported in Soskins et al., 2001, and papers cited there): the P300s of probe and target are similarly large and tower over the response to irrelevant at all sites.
+This is in contrast to the results with the 6-probe paradigm (Fig. 1), where there was a smaller difference between probe and irrelevant, mostly restricted to Pz.
+The next column of Fig.4 shows the grand average ERPs for the second week of the experimental run, i.e., when the countermeasure was explicitly in effect.
 The P300s to probe and irrelevant, particularly at Pz, the site where P300 is usually largest, are small and of similar size.
 The probe P300 is slightly larger than the irrelevant P300 because not all of the subjects contributing to these averages successfully defeated the test.
-Figure 4, column 2, also indicates that the targets were greatly reduced also, and are not much larger than the probes.
-That is, all three stimulus types generated a small P300, probably because all were meaningful.
+Fig. 4, column 2, also indicates that the targets were greatly reduced also, and are not much larger than the probes.
+That is, all 3 stimulus types generated a small P300 probably because all were meaningful.
 The reduced size is probably due to the loss of unique oddball probability for probe and target.